leyfall/odin-rs_projects/DAYS.md

 Day 13 (12.30.25): OH GODS i never thought i did so much yesterday and now im dead lol.

 - Just reading the HTTP origin for now.
+- I just realized that it was git push!!! for the git commit i think.
+Lets test it.